sundarm710/life-tracker/readme.md

 ## Project Overview

 The Expense and Time Tracker Dashboard is designed to provide users with insights into their spending habits and time allocation.
-The application allows users to visualize their expenses through various charts and manage their time effectively by tracking different activities.
+Additionally, the Kvizzing Trivia Interface offers a fun way to learn new facts and engage with various topics.
+The application allows users to visualize their expenses through various charts, manage their time effectively by tracking different activities, and explore trivia topics through an interactive quiz interface.
 The dashboard is built using Streamlit, a powerful framework for creating web applications in Python.

 ---